cranberry-clockworks/coal.nvim/README.md

 ```

 ## Further development
-The theme is completed for my setup and I won't be contribute to it for a while.
+The theme is completed for my setup and I won't contribute to it for a while.
-But feel free to modify or extend for your needs 🙂
+But feel free to modify or extend for your needs.